stephen-wang/cryptoUtil/README.md

 # cryptoUtil
-#     Currently, caesar and vigenere ciphser are supported.
+#     Currently, caesar and vigenere cipher are supported.
 #